s1dewalker/StrataScratch-Python-Pandas-2/README.md

 ```

 Notes: we need to calculate the vote value for each voter. <br/>
 We can do this by applying a lambda function to the 'voter' column.
-The lambda function divides 1 by the total number of times the voter appears in the DataFrame
+The lambda function divides 1 by the total number of times the voter appears in the DataFrame <br/>

+🏷️: Lambda (λ)
 <br/>

 ## #4.
 [Flags per Video](https://platform.stratascratch.com/coding/2102-flags-per-video?code_type=2) ⭐